 Estimates show a clear difference in the expectations formation process of professionals and consumers.
 The coefficient on forward-looking information for consumers is 0.30, very low compared to professionals: 1.04 while the coefficient on backward-looking information is higher: 0.12 compared to 0.03.
 The coefficients do not add up to one in the case of consumers, the constant is large, 1.78, and strongly significant and the R^2 is remarkably lower as in the SPF model.
-As far as this specific expectation pair is concerned (10-year-ahead and 4-quarter-ahead expectations) we can thus reject the hypothesis that consumers form their forecasts on the grounds of the NKPC.
-Given a lack of consumer expectations in the Michigan survey for other horizons we leave the important question of how consumer expectations are formed at different horizons for future research.
-13
+As far as this specific expectation pair is concerned (10-yearahead and 4-quarter-ahead expectations) we can thus reject the hypothesis that consumers form their forecasts on the grounds of the NKPC.
+We also reject this hypothesis when considering that consumers form their forecasts based on professional forecasts (column 3).
+Given a lack of consumer expectations in the Michigan survey for other horizons we leave the important question of how consumer expectations are formed at different horizons for future research.21